mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 The Gansur is designed to be capable of a two-parsec jump with 400 tons of craft on its outriggers.
 Jump performance is not increased when operating without craft, unlike maneuver capability.
-Internal fuel is sufficient for two consecutive jumps or more commonly for a there-and- back operation without refuelling.
+Internal fuel is sufficient for two consecutive jumps or more commonly for a there-and-back operation without refuelling.
 The additional 100 ton fuel tank is intended to support craft operations but is constructed in such a way that part or all of it can be converted to other uses.
 ```